pmgbergen/FTHM-Solver/README.md

 docker run -it --name fhm_solver fhm_solver:latest
 docker exec -it fhm_solver /bin/bash
 ```
+Please don't forget to pull the recent changes with `git pull`.

 In the container, run the [experiments](experiments/) with `python`.
 Their results can be visualized in jupyter notebooks in the same folder, I use VSCode for it.